Geometrics Cal – Border

 and If you joined in I wish you lots of fun!

-As I wrote before I didn’t follow Anas colourway.
-I used the same colours that Inam using for my When Summer turns into Fall blanket, also one of Anas designs.
-I didn’t plan the colours beforehand but decided spontaneously how to proceed.
-If you are interested in my color scheme I will provide the colours I used for each part of the Cal here for download.
+If you are interested in my color scheme, I will provide the colours I used for each part of the Cal here for download.
 I think this is much easier than listing them in the Ravelry notes.

 My yarn and colours

-So here we go with my fall colours
+So here we go with my colours for the first part.

-You also can download a printer-friendly pdf, have fun!
+You also can download a pdf, have fun!